whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

 * [ ] Register General
-1. Select Manage > Data > "+" to open register panel
+1. Open an owned Tale
+1. Open the data registration panel from the 'External Data' tab
 1. Confirm list of providers matches list of supported providers (Globus, DataONE, Dataverse, Zenodo)

 * [ ] Register DataONE data
-1. Select Manage > Data tab
+1. Open an owned Tale
+1. Open the data registration panel from the 'External Data' tab
-1. Select "+".
-Confirm "Search for Data Sources" modal displays
+1. Confirm "Search for Data Sources" modal displays
 1. Search for DOI `10.5065/D6862DM8`
 1. Confirm "Humans and Hydrology" dataset is found on DataONE.
 1. Select Register